fasrc/best_slurm_partition/README.md

-# BestSlurmPartition
+## BestSlurmPartition

-Find the Slurm partition with the minimum delay to run your job.
+Find a Slurm partition with the minimum delay to start your job on cluster.

-- Find and print Slurm configuration: `sh findBestP.sh -f submit.sh -o set`
+- Check for the Slurm partition with the minimum delay: `sh find-best-partition -f submit.sh -o check`
-- Check for the best Slurm partition: `sh findBestP.sh -f submit.sh -o check`
+- [Optional] Find and save Slurm configuration files in `tmpwdir` directory: `sh find-best-partition -f submit.sh -o set`
-- Help: `sh findBestP.sh -o help`
+- Help: `sh find-best-partition -o help`

+You may omit the `sh` command if the file has the execute permission.

-- Sample output:
+### Sample output:

---- Error using partition: aagk80
+--- Error using partition: fas_gpu
 --- Error using partition: bigmem
+--- Error using partition: gpu
 --- Error using partition: gpu_requeue
+--- Error using partition: test
 --- Check tmpwdir/error.log for error log

 --- Waiting time to run this job on SLURM partitions sorted by time (sec)
---- 0: gpu
+--- 0: knl_centos7
 --- 0: olveczky
---- 0: olveczkygpu
---- 0: test
+--- 0: remotedesktop
---- 0: unrestricted
+--- 0: serial_requeue
---- 1: aagk80_requeue
+--- 1: shared
---- 2: knl_centos7
+--- 2: olveczkygpu
---- 480: serial_requeue
---- 1500: general
+--- 360: general
---- 212520: shared
+--- 310497045: unrestricted

-- Check `tmpwdir/error.log` for error log.
+--- Find SLURM submission scripts inside tmpwdir/ folder

 ![alt text](Example.gif?raw=true "Example Run")